imMichaelHarris/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. Describe the biggest difference between `.forEach` & `.map`.
+The biggest difference between 'forEach' and 'map' is that 'forEach' will apply to the original array and 'map' will loop through the array and return the results in a new one, leaving the original unmodified.

 2. What is the difference between a function and a method?
+A function is a piece of code that can take parameters and return a value.
+The difference being that in a method, the context of the
+'this' keyword would be different.
+It would refer to the object it was called on.

 3. What is closure?
+A closure is when code looks outside of its own lexical scope to the parent and so on until it can find the variable it is looking for.
+Also if you have different variables nested in functions the inner most child function can look up to its parents to find the variable because the functions hold the memory of it.

 4. Describe the four rules of the 'this' keyword.
+Global, Implicit, Explicit, and new instance.
+It all depends on how the function or method was called.

 5. Why do we need super() in an extended class?
+We need 'super()' in an extended class because extended classes are children of a parent class.
+In order for us to recieve all of the parent class properties and methods we need to call 'super()' in the constructor.
+It's basically prototypical inheritance.

 ## Project Set up